sanyuan0704/island.js/docs/en/api/config-extension.md

       timeout: 30000
     },
     checkLink: {
-      // will close the dead link check
+      // will enable the dead link check
-      disable: true
+      enable: true
     }
   }
 });